-Undertake safeguarding assessments for the mother and other children in the household and make a personalised care plan; if appropriate seek advice/support of social services, especially where children are involved.
-The Safe Lives Domestic Abuse, Stalking and Honour Based Violence (DASH) risk assessment tool is a reliable method for your initial risk assessment.
+Undertake safeguarding assessments for mother and other children in the household and make a personalised care plan; if appropriate seek advice/support of social services, especially where children are involved.
+Ensure that you advise the woman if you need to make any referral to other services including social services, to ensure she understands why you are doing this and what support she is then likely to receive.